The Original Movement

 Does Marking the Artificial Devalue the Natural?

+The Original Movement argues for visible marking of memory provenance.
 The Freedom Thinkers argue for visible marking of cognitive influence.
-The Original Movement argues for visible marking of memory provenance.
 Both face the same paradox: labeling the artificial implies that unmarked experience is the default, the real, the pure.
 But in the Sprawl, who has unmixed memories anymore?

 Can You Consent to What You Cannot Detect?